cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 string as a 512-bit unsigned integer in little-endian order and reducing the integer modulo l.
-To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.
+To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out of scope for this document.

 # API Considerations {#api}

-ristretto255 and decaf448 are abstractions which implement two prime-order groups, and their elements are represented by curve points, but they are not curve points.
+ristretto255 and decaf448 are abstractions that implement two prime-order groups, and their elements are represented by curve points, but they are not curve points.
 Implementations **SHOULD** reflect that: the type representing an element of the group **SHOULD** be opaque to the caller,